 Walking tones your leg and abdominal muscles – and even arm muscles if you pump them as you walk.
 This increases your range of motion, shifting the pressure and weight from your joints to your muscles.

-Studies found that women, ages 50 to 75, who took one-hour morning walks, were more likely to relieve insomnia than women who didn’t walk
+Studies found that women ages 50 to 75 who took one-hour morning walks were more likely to have less insomnia than women who didn’t walk.

 The majority of joint cartilage has no direct blood supply.
 It gets its nutrition from joint fluid that circulates as we move.
 Movement and compression from walking “squishes” the cartilage, bringing oxygen and nutrients into the area.

-When walking, your breathing rate increases, causing oxygen to travel faster through bloodstream, helping to eliminate waste products and improve your energy level and the ability to heal.
+When you are walking, your breathing rate increases, causing oxygen to travel faster through bloodstream, helping to eliminate waste products and improve your energy level and the ability to heal.

-A study of 6,000 women, ages 65 and older, performed by researchers at the University of California, San Francisco, found that age-related memory decline was lower in those who walked more.
-The women walking 2.5 miles per day had a 17% decline in memory, as opposed to a 25% decline in women who walked less than a half-mile per week.
+A study of 6,000 women ages 65 and older found that age-related memory decline was lower in those who walked more.
+According to the University of California, San Francisco, study, women walking 2.5 miles per day had a 17% decline in memory compared to a 25% decline in women who walked less than a half-mile per week.

 A study from the University of Virginia Health System in Charlottesville found that men between the ages of 71 and 93 who walked more than a quarter of a mile per day had half the incidence of dementia and Alzheimer’s disease than those who walked less.